 The quality of the answers matters a lot as it is for one of the most prestigious posts that the candidate is appearing.
 Thus, practice is important.
-This article will tell you how to go about your daily answer writing practice for UPSC 2021.
+This article will tell you how to go about your daily answer writing practise for UPSC 2021.

-When to Start Mains Answer Writing Practice
+When to Start Mains Answer Writing Practice?

 Answer writing is a game of both what and how.
 You must first know what to write and then see how to write.
 Therefore, you cannot start to answer questions till you have not covered a fair amount of the syllabus.
 If you start it too early, you won’t know what to write and then you will end up doing research work on the question, wasting precious time.

-How to Start Answer Writing Practice for UPSC Mains
+How to Start Answer Writing Practice for UPSC Mains?

 Before the Prelims exam, practice 1-2 questions per day at home.

-- Very next day of Prelims, join a test series or download freely available tests online.
+Very next day of Prelims, join a test series or download freely available tests online.

-- One test series, including 10 tests, is enough.
+One test series, including 10 tests, is enough.

-- Test series with sectional + comprehensive tests in one module is the best one.
+Test series with sectional + comprehensive tests in one module is the best one.

-- Answers should be relevant, correct, crisp, neat, adhere to the word limit and coherent.
+Answers should be relevant, correct, crisp, neat, adhere to the word limit and coherent.

-- In the Optional Subject Paper, aspirants are expected to have a deep understanding of the concepts as this is the ‘chosen’ specialist field, and the answers should reflect that understanding.
+In the Optional Subject Paper, aspirants are expected to have a deep understanding of the concepts as this is the ‘chosen’ specialist field, and the answers should reflect that understanding.

-- But in the GS papers, the aspirants should have a good understanding of the concepts (not necessarily deep) which he/ she can present multi-dimensionally.
+But in the GS papers, the aspirants should have a good understanding of the concepts (not necessarily deep) which he/ she can present multi-dimensionally.